Errorname/prisma-multi-tenant/docs/Complete_Documentation.md

 If you want to create a tenant without tracking it in the management datasource, you can use `--no-management`.
 However be careful, because you will need to manually migrate up and down this tenant after that.

 If you add the `management` argument, you can create a new management database.
-If you want to use this new management, don't forget to add the provider and url in the `prisma/.env` file.
+If you want to use this new management, don't forget to add the url in the `prisma/.env` file.

 ### `studio`